padraignix/padraignix.github.io/_posts/2023-1-14-2022-recap-and-look-forward.md

 title2:     A 2022 Personal Recap & Look Forward
 title:      A 2022 Personal Recap & Look Forward
 date:       2023-01-14 09:00:00 -0400
-summary:    A personal recap on 2022 events, announcement, hobbies, and look at what the new year will bring across the quantum ecosystem, cybersecurity events, and more miscellaneous personal growth.
+summary:    A personal recap on 2022 events, announcements, hobbies, and look at what the new year will bring across the quantum ecosystem, cybersecurity events, and more miscellaneous personal growth.
 categories: [personal]
 thumbnail:  microchip
 math: false